jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) This Part does not confer a right of challenge with respect to— (a) a decision of the Commissioner under a tax law to enlarge or extend the time for giving notice, making an application, furnishing a tax return, or doing any other act, matter, or thing; or
   (b) a decision of the Minister under a tax law, or an act, matter, or thing done or omitted by the Minister under a tax law; or
-  (c) a matter in respect of which provision is made by a tax law— a special committee, tribunal, or authority (other than a Taxation Review Authority) established in that behalf or a person or official (other than the Commissioner); or
+  (c) a matter in respect of which provision is made by a tax law—a special committee, tribunal, or authority (other than a Taxation Review Authority) established in that behalf or a person or official (other than the Commissioner); or
     (i) for a challenge or objection to the matter to be heard and determined by; or (ii) for the matter to be inquired into, considered, reported upon, heard, decided, determined, or otherwise dealt with by; or
     (iii) for the matter to be the subject of any recommendation of,— (d) a valuation or apportionment made by the Valuer-General or a registered valuer under the Valuation of Land Act 1951 or the Income Tax Act 2007; or
-  (e) a matter which by a provision in— is left to the discretion, judgment, opinion, approval, consent, or determination of the Commissioner; or
+  (e) a matter which by a provision in—is left to the discretion, judgment, opinion, approval, consent, or determination of the Commissioner; or
     (i) the PAYE rules; or
     (ii) the provisional tax rules; or
     (iii) Any of sections CD 15, CD 19, HD 2, HD 3(2), HD 5(4), HD 15, HD 24, HD 26 to HD 29, LA 6 to LA 8, LJ 1 to LJ 7, RD 3, RM 2 to RM 4, RM 6, RM 8, and RM 10 of the Income Tax Act 2007 and sections 33, 89, 92A,139 (insofar as it applies to unpaid tax for periods before 1 April 1997) and 184 of the Tax Administration Act 1994; or